Like most Northerners, we proudly wear fur.

 As northern peoples, fur is important for our survival throughout long, cold winters.
 Fur is one of Nature’s most useful gifts, and was always meant to help us keep warm and live our lives.Mrs.
 Jane Dragon (Setsuné), Elder & Lead Cultural Advisor

 Aurora Heat has saved me from freezing out on the Land numerous times, and the day to day comfort they provide is a major life hack.
 I'm thrilled to share amazing products!Joel Dragon Smith, eCommerce Marketing Specialist

 I love working with fur and do my very best making every piece look as good as they feel.
 Our workshop is an easy-going place with good vibes and I really like working here.Bryanna Modeste, Lead Fur Artisan

 True Canadian Warmth

-Natural & reusable warmers designed, made and tested in Fort Smith, Northwest Territories (Thebacha, Denendeh).
+Natural and reusable warmers designed, made and tested in Fort Smith, Northwest Territories (Thebacha, Denendeh).
 Our subarctic community is situated in Canada's Boreal Forest and is home to 2,500 people.